LynxGeekNYC/FlipperZero-CC1101-HoneyPot/README.md

 # FlipperZero-CC1101-HoneyPot Framework
 Honey Pot for FlipperZero CC1101 Sub-1 GHz attacks.
 Requires a CC1101 Antenna that is connected to a PC/Rasberry Pi, etc.
+Any idiot that connects their FlipperZero to this honeypot will receive insane amount of date with a message that says "Go Fuck Yourself!"
+Hopefully freezing the FlipperZero or fill up it's memory.

 # Was this script helpful to you?
 Please donate:
 I put a lot of work into these scripts so please donate if you can.
 Even $1 helps!